 Interruption or interference with the conduct of government business in other building areas outside the contract area, or damage to existing equipment within the contract area, will not be permitted.
 To protect government property and to isolate his work, the Contractor shall provide, at no additional expense to the government, drop cloths, plastic film draping, taping, barriers, weatherproof closures and/or coverings, and temporary dust-proof enclosures and partitions, etc. Temporary dust-proof enclosures and partitions shall be provided wherever demolition or construction operations will produce dust or dirt subject to spreading via tracking or air currents beyond the immediate area of work.
-Such enclosures shall be erected structurally sound and shall be maintained dust proof so as to keep surrounding areas clean and free of dust.
+Such enclosures shall be erected in a manner that keeps surrounding areas clean and free from construction dusts and odors.
 Where practical, dust-producing activities shall be kept dampened with water, so as to reduce the generation of dust.

 Temporary dust-proof enclosures will always be required to separate sterile or germ-free areas from the contractor's work area.
-Materials shall be conveyed inside buildings in and on rubbertired vehicles provided by the contractor.
+Materials shall be conveyed inside buildings in and on rubber-tired vehicles provided by the contractor.
 Use of NIH equipment is prohibited.
 The use of equipment which produces substantial noise or vibration in buildings, such as pneumatic hammers, etc., is prohibited except in those cases where it is approved by the Contracting Officer Representative (COR) because no other method is available.
 If use of such equipment is approved, work will be restricted to non-NIH work hours, 6:00 P.M. through 6:00 A.M.
 Monday through Friday or weekends.

-\\\\(FOR ORF USE ONLY: USE BELOW IN ALL SOLICITATIONS AND CONTRACTS FOR CONSTRUCTION, CQM, AND FACILITIES SERVICES.
+(FOR ORF USE ONLY: USE BELOW IN ALL SOLICITATIONS AND CONTRACTS FOR CONSTRUCTION, CQM, AND FACILITIES SERVICES.

-ARTICLE H.77.2.
+ARTICLE H.79.2.
 UTILITY SHUTDOWNS